alvarogarcia7/kata-formulation-pool-balls/README.md

 The balls end up inside the triangle in a random order (depending on the previous match).

+Your job is to arrange the balls in their correct order.

 ### A note about the problem domain

 A triangle of pool balls is equivalent to an array of ball representations